China guide Shanghai gay

 Crowd Size Gold Star

 A local and very gay bar with camp decor and massive bar under an umbrella of high-tech LED rods, across the hall from TEN Club and gets residual benefit of TEN Club customers escaping the bopping.
-Asia Blue is the city’s oldest gay bar brand (having originally founded itself on Gaolan Lu 20 years ago, and re-located many times) still currently in operation.
+Asia Blue is the city’s oldest gay bar brand (having originally founded itself on Gaolan Lu 20 years ago, and re-located many, many times) still currently in operation.
 Other than owner (and friendly character) Andy Wong, little English is spoken.
-Customers are generally a good mix with a couple of leeches.
+Customers are generally a good mix with a couple of regular leeches.
 Washroom leave a lot to be desired at times.
 Lots of dice games, and expect popup karaoke during the night.
 9:30pm until daylight, daily.

 WeChat IDWeChat ID :